Skip to main content

 • Section 4.55 modifications involving trees: Typically 4-8 weeks

 These timeframes vary considerably between different Sydney local government areas and should be factored into your overall project planning.
-Council processing times are beyond our control but having a comprehensive, professional report helps prevent delays caused by requests for additional information.
+Council processing times are beyond our control but having a professional report helps reduce avoidable delays caused by requests for additional information.

 2. Council-Specific Documentation Requirements